-Video 1: Free improv session.
-Even in shadowing mode, the agent’s responses can be quite diverging to the user’s input while yet maintaining a degree of coherence.
-In this demo, the agent’s responses are excited by input that is deliberately trying to “trick” it into difficult territory (sparse matches in the corpus).
+Video 1: Free improv in shadowing mode.
+The agent is trying to follow the user’s input.
+Due to sparsities in certain areas of the corpus (such as with the harmonics in the beginning of the video), the agent’s responses can be quite diverging.
+Yet, it maintains a degree of coherence.
+In this demo, the agent’s responses are excited by input that is deliberately trying to “trick” it into difficult territory.

-Video 2: Demo of Lockdown Jammer in coupling mode.
+Video 3: Demo of Spire Muse in coupling mode.
 The slight lag in the agent’s response is due to the screen recording software and Max competing for processing power.

-Video 4: One of the earliest modifications of MASOM in use by Bernt Isak Wæstad (guitar, electronics) at Sentralen, Oslo – October 2020.
+Video 4: One of the earliest modifications of MASOM in use by Bernt Isak Wærstad (guitar, electronics) at Sentralen, Oslo – October 2020.